CoreumFoundation/coreum/x/deterministicgas/spec/README.tmpl.md

 There are some special cases when custom logic is applied for deterministic gas calculation.
 Real examples of special case tests could be found [here](https://github.com/CoreumFoundation/coreum/blob/master/x/deterministicgas/config_test.go#L168)

-As mentioned above if a transaction contains a token with extension feature, it will count as nondeterministic.

 ##### `/cosmos.bank.v1beta1.MsgSend`